The Life of Music Mogul Simon Cowell

 The Business of Being Simon Cowell

 Cowell signed a five-year contract for American Idol, making about $36 million a year from that show alone, and Forbes estimated his annual income to be about $43 million.
-The 16th and final season began in January 2016.

 In a BusinessWeek interview, he said that to be a successful entrepreneur you have to "work hard, be patient, and be a sponge while learning your business.
 Learn how to take criticism.
 Follow your gut instincts and don't compromise."